strangebit-io/hip-vpls/README.md

 # About

-Virtual Private LAN Services are common place in modern networking comunity.
+Virtual Private LAN Services are common place in modern networking.
 This repository contains implementation of VPLS based on Host Identity Protocol.

 # Introduction